LatridellActiveX/Medorium-Roster/README.md

 # Medorium-Roster

-What better way to keep track of our Evo Online membership than an entire website.
+What better way to keep track of our Eve Online membership than an entire website.

 ## Contribution Guidelines